What are the 7 main principles of GDPR?

 General Data Protection Regulation principles for the European Union and the UK

 The UK GDPR, which has been implemented since Brexit, follows broadly the same principles.
+Organizations must demonstrate compliance with these principles through clear internal policies and regular assessments.
 For more on the implementation of UK GDPR, see the Guide to UK GDPR from the Information Commissioner’s Office (ICO).
-It sets out in clear and plain language information for data controllers, an organisation’s data protection officer and anyone else who has day-to-day responsibility for GDPR compliance.
+It sets out in clear and plain language information for data controllers, an organisation’s data protection officer, and anyone else who has day-to-day responsibility for GDPR compliance.

 What data is protected under GDPR?

 GDPR non-compliance can mean, at worst, criminal convictions.
-Ignoring data protection and data subject rights is a high-risk strategy for any business, regardless of its size or influence.
-GDPR fines can be significant, which is another reason why appropriate safeguards must be in place.
+Ignoring data protection and data subject rights is a high-risk strategy for any business, regardless of the size or influence.
+Organizations must avoid unlawful processing of personal data to prevent significant penalties.
+GDPR fines can be significant, which is why appropriate safeguards must be in place.

 Principle 1 – Lawfulness, fairness, and transparency